-Emilio Vavarella is a second-year PhD candidate in Harvard’s Film and Visual Studies program.
+Emilio Vavarella is a third-year PhD candidate in Harvard’s Film and Visual Studies program.
 His work blends interdisciplinary art practice and theoretical research and is centered around the study of the relationship between humans and technological power.

 He holds an M.A. cum laude in Visual Arts from Iuav University of Venice, with study abroad fellowships at Bezalel Academy of Arts and Design, Tel Aviv and Bilgi University of Istanbul and received a B.A. cum laude in Visual, Cultural, and Media Studies from the University of Bologna.

 His artworks have been exhibited at many of the most prestigious festivals of media arts, among which: EMAF - European Media Art Festival; JMAF - Japan Media Arts Festival; Stuttgarter Filmwinter – Festival for Expanded Media; BVAM - Media Art Biennale; and NYEAF New York Electronic Arts Festival.
 Esteemed venues that have exhibited Emilio’s work include: Museo de Arte de Caldas; Villa Manin; Museo Nacional Bellas Artes in Santiago; National Art Center of Tokyo; Eyebeam Art and Technology Center; Museum of Contemporary Art Vojvodina, Fondazione Studio Marangoni and Fondazione Bevilacqua La Masa.
 In 2015 his installation MEMORYSCAPES was awarded the prestigious First Prize for Emerging Art of the Francesco Fabbri Prize for Contemporary Art.